ClementNerma/NightOS/docs/specs/services/system/fs.md

 **Errors:**

-- `0x1000`: Invalid recursive mode
-- `0x1001`: Invalid exclude mode
 - `0x3000`: Provided FSID was not found
 - `0x3001`: Provided item was not found
-- `0x3002`: Cannot lock in recursive mode as the item is not a directory
 - `0x4000`: A lock is already in place on this item

 ### `0xAA01` UNLOCK_ITEM